huggingface/api-inference-community/README.md

     to implement the desired functionnality.
 All required code is marked with `IMPLEMENT_THIS` markup.
 3. Remove:
     - Any pipeline files in `docker_images/example/app/pipelines/` that are not used.
+    - Any tests associated with deleted pipelines in `docker_images/example/tests`.
     - Any imports of the pipelines you deleted from `docker_images/example/app/pipelines/__init__.py`
 4. Feel free to customize anything required by your lib everywhere you want.
 The only real requirements, are to honor the HTTP endpoints, in the same fashion as the `common` folder for all your supported tasks.
 5. Edit `example/tests/test_api.py` to add TESTABLE_MODELS.